Hello, my friends. We’re already a third of the way through, but we still have much more to explore as we dig into another entry of…

 As they drive back to the Ichiki household, Hisako asks Scott about something that Beast told her involving him “nursing an old wound”.
 With Cyclops still feeling the emotional scars from Jean’s demise, Emma tells her that there’s some things that people aren’t able to comfortably talk about.

-After the X-Men regroup at Ichiki house, Cyclops wonder if the unnatural sulfur and the twisted bridge are somehow connected with Cerebro being unable to scan for mutants in the general area and the emergence of the new virus.
+After the X-Men regroup at the Ichiki household, Cyclops wonder if the unnatural sulfur & the twisted bridge are somehow connected with Cerebro’s sudden inability to scan for mutants within the general area and the emergence of the new virus.
 As Hisako and Kyoko head off to prepare dinner, Beast arrives back and informs the team that he successfully administered every last abductee.
-He then tells of a revealing piece of information that he acquired from one his patients.
+He then tells them a revealing piece of information that he acquired from one his patients.
 It turns out that there’s a facility located right within the blackout zone.
 As such, the scene ends with Cyclops proclaiming that they’ll head out to investigate at sunrise.

 With the dawn of a new day, our heroes fly off towards their destination.
 As they soar above the mountain range, Emma is suddenly attacked by a mental noise that only she can hear.
 At that moment, the Blackbird’s controls begin to cut out.
 As if that wasn’t enough, a missile is fired up at them as they proceed to get hit from the shot.